 The Philosophy/Religion passage is in some ways the most straightforward of the CLT Verbal Reasoning passages.
-Unlike the science passage, it tends to lack hyper-specific detail.
-Unlike the literature passage, it can be read straightforwardly as nonfiction with little in the way of figurative or narrative language.
+Unlike the Science passage, it tends to lack hyper-specific detail.
+Unlike the Literature passage, it can be read straightforwardly as nonfiction with little in the way of figurative or narrative language.
 Unlike the Historical/Founding Documents passage, it presents one passage from a single author rather than two authors in conversation.

 At the same time, philosophical and theological passages may still present challenges to high school readers, particularly if the passage comes from an older source.
-These passages often involve significant development of their arguments, with multi-step developments of logic and sometimes with allusions to broader philosophical movements and ideas beyond the scope of the 500 to 600-word passage itself.
+These passages often involve significant development of their arguments, with multi-step developments of logic and sometimes with allusions to broader philosophical movements and ideas beyond the scope of the 500-to-600-word passage itself.

 Application of the Journey Method will equip the student with the necessary understanding of central ideas and the tools necessary to interpret supporting details and logical connections when asked to do so.
 Let’s see how the “slow-fast-slow” journey applies to a 19th-century passage about theology and the university.

-This passage is taken from the The Idea of a University, Discourse 2, by John Henry Newman, published in 1875 and found at Newman Reader .
+This passage is taken from The Idea of a University, Discourse 2, by John Henry Newman, published in 1875 and found at Newman Reader .
 This passage has been adapted and excerpted from the original; these modifications have not substantially changed the content or intent.

 Although CLT passages are nearly always excerpted from a larger book, short story, or essay, they are selected in such a way that the first paragraph will introduce a topic that is then developed in the subsequent paragraphs.
 The first paragraph makes clear that Newman’s topic here is the importance of making provision for the study of theology at a university.
 The first sentence introduces the idea of a university without a theology department (“chair” refers to establishing faculty positions in a certain discipline).
 We might briefly wonder whether Newman is for or against such a practice, but if we pay attention to attitude clues, we soon find the answer: if he calls universities without theology “so-called universities,” we can infer that he dislikes the concept.
 Nor does he leave any room for uncertainty in the following sentence: he refers to this same idea as an “intellectual absurdity.”
 Without going far into the passage, then, we can already make a guess as to the main idea: a true university must include the study of theology.